-Selecting hardy plants for zone 3 shade can be challenging to say the least, as temperatures in USDA Zone 3 can dip down to -40 F. (-40 C.).
+Selecting hardy plants for zone 3 shade can be challenging to say the least, as temperatures in USDA Zone 3 can dip down to -40 degrees F. (-40 C.).
 In the United States, we’re talking about the serious cold experienced by residents of parts of North and South Dakota, Montana, Minnesota, and Alaska.
 Are there really suitable zone 3 shade plants?
 Yes, there are several tough shade plants that tolerate such punishing climates.
 Read on to find out about growing shade-loving plants in cold climates.

 Zone 3 Plants for Shade

 Growing shade-tolerant plants in zone 3 is more than possible with the following selections:

 Northern maidenhair fern may look delicate, but it’s a shade-loving plant that tolerates frigid temperatures.

 Astilbe is a tall, summertime bloomer that adds interest and texture to the garden even after the pink and white flowers have dried up and turned brown.

 Carpathian bellflower produces cheery blue, pink, or purple flowers that add a spark of color to shady corners.
 White varieties are also available.